-Refer to and follow any documents that the person with the disease has established to address their financial, legal and care wishes.
+Refer to and follow any documents that the person you care for has established to address their financial, legal and care wishes.
 If plans are not already in place, start the process as soon as possible.

 - Review and assist in managing financial, legal and care matters.
 Establish who will be responsible for these functions.
 Follow the person's wishes, if you know them.
-Otherwise, decisions will need to be based on the person's lifelong values and desires and what you think the person would want. - Learn about the services that will be available as the disease progresses and both your needs change (homecare, respite care, community programs like Meals on Wheels and long-term care homes). - Learn what to look for in a care provider or a long-term care home. - Plan for your own future.
-There are many changes throughout the disease process that may affect how you will live your own life in the coming years. - Your local Alzheimer Society (www.alzheimer.ca/helpnearyou) can advise you on the above issues and the kinds of professionals who can help to address them.
+Otherwise, decisions will need to be based on the person's lifelong values and desires, and what you think the person would want. - Learn about the services that will be available as both your needs change (home care, respite care, community programs like Meals on Wheels and long-term care homes). - Learn what to look for in a care provider or a long-term care home. - Plan for your own future.
+There are many changes throughout the process that may affect how you will live your own life in the coming years. - Your local Alzheimer Society (alzheimer.ca/find) can advise you on the above issues and the kinds of professionals who can help to address them.